Jennifer Wexton

+Prior to her election to Congress, she represented the 33rd district, which includes parts of Fairfax and Loudoun Counties from 2014 to 2019.

+In 2018, Wexton defeated Republican incumbent Barbara Comstock with 56% of the vote.
+She was re-elected in 2020 and 2022.
+Some commentators have described Wexton as a moderate Democrat.
+In September 2023, after being diagnosed with progressive supranuclear palsy, Wexton announced that she would not seek re-election in 2024.
+She was succeeded by Democratic state senator Suhas Subramanyam.

 Early life and education

 Wexton is from Leesburg, Virginia.
 Her father and mother were senior economists at the United States Department of the Treasury and the Commodity Futures Trading Commission, respectively.

 In 1992, Wexton graduated with a Bachelor of Arts degree from the University of Maryland, College Park.
 She then enrolled at the College of William & Mary's Law School and received a Juris Doctor in 1995.
 At William & Mary, she was a member of Phi Delta Phi, a legal honor society.

 Early career

 Wexton was a partner in the Laurel Brigade Law Group.
 She served as a substitute judge in Loudoun County, Virginia, and from 2001 to 2005 as an Assistant Commonwealth's Attorney.

 Wexton successfully prosecuted Clara Jane Schwartz for the murder of her father, Robert Schwartz.
 She ran for Loudoun County Commonwealth's Attorney in 2011, narrowly losing to Republican incumbent Jim Plowman.
 She was elected to the Virginia Senate in 2014.